zxhenrii/zxhenrii/README.md

 # Jorge Henrique — (also known as Six on social media)
 ---

-I'm **Jorge Henrique**, a developer passionate about technology and programming.
+I am **Jorge Henrique**, a developer passionate about technology and programming.
-My journey started back in 2022, creating Discord bots just for fun, with no intention of following a programming career.
-But over time, curiosity turned into passion.
+My journey began in 2022, creating bots for Discord just as a hobby, with no intention of following in the area.
+But over time, curiosity became passion.

-Facing obstacles and challenges, I stay strong on my main goal:
+Facing obstacles and challenges, I remain steadfast in my goal:
-**To become a Fullstack Developer before I turn 20.**
+**I became a fullstack developer before the age of 20.**

-I decided to reset everything and start over, choosing a completely new language for me: **Java**, the one hated (or underestimated) by many devs.
+I decided to start over from scratch, choosing a new complete language for me: **Java**, the one so hated by many developers.
-I'll be developing various projects and making them all public here on my GitHub.

 >  **"The cemetery is full of people who said 'I'll do it later'.
 I am not — and will never be — one of them."**